The Oka principle for holomorphic fibre bundles of Holder-Zygmund classes on strongly pseudoconvex domains: The Oka principle for vector bundles and principal bundles of class

 \begin{theorem} Let $\Omega$ be as in Theorem \ref{th:OPVB}.
 For every complex Lie group $G$, the isomorphism classes of principal $G$ bundles on $\overline\Omega$ of class $\Lambda^r_\Oscr(\overline\Omega)$ are in bijective correspondence with the topological isomorphism classes of principal $G$ bundles. \end{theorem}

+\begin{remark} Grassmann manifolds $G(m,N)$ play a major role in the theory of complex vector bundles as the classifying spaces.
+Being projective, they are K\"ahler manifolds.
+An explicit formula for a K\"ahler metric on $G(m,N)$ was given by Lu Qi-Keng in 1963, see \cite{Lu-Qi-Keng1963I,Lu-Qi-Keng1963II}. \end{remark}

-{\bf Acknowledgements.} This work is supported by the European Union (ERC Advanced grant HPDR, 101053085) and grants P1-0291 and N1-0237 from ARIS, Republic of Slovenia.
-I wish to thank Andrei Teleman for asking the question which led to Theorem \ref{th:main} (private communication), and for helpful communication regarding the H\"older--Zygmund spaces.
-I also thank Xianghong Gong for sharing with me his expertise on these spaces.
-A part of the work on the paper was done during my visit to Adelaide University in February 2026, and I wish to thank this institution for hospitality.
+{\bf Acknowledgements.} Research was supported by the European Union (ERC Advanced grant HPDR, 101053085) and grants P1-0291 and N1-0237 from ARIS, Republic of Slovenia.

+I wish to thank Andrei Teleman for asking the question which led to the main results of the paper (private communication, January 2026), and for helpful communication regarding the H\"older--Zygmund spaces.
+I also thank Xianghong Gong for sharing with me his expertise on H\"older--Zygmund spaces.
+A part of the background work on the paper originates in my joint papers \cite{DrinovecForstneric2007DMJ,DrinovecForstneric2008FM} with Drinovec Drnov\v sek, whom I thank for this indirect contribution.
+A part of the work was done during my visit to Adelaide University in February 2026.
+I wish to thank Finnur L\'arusson for the invitation and the mentioned institution for its hospitality.